 Still waiting for your first reviews?
 Start the conversation.
 Send a segmented email to customers who have purchased your products recently.
 Ask them for feedback.
 You could offer an incentive such as a percentage discount or money off their next purchase.
 The reviews will feed future emails, web content, and social media posts.

 Of course, effective email segmentation relies on having the data you need.
-Update your subscriber questions and make sure sales are being correctly attributed to users.
+Update your subscriber questions to make sure you’re targeting the right ones.

 Show you care